deivixadams/EXT-VSCODE-DEI-CODE/src/commands/base_prompt.md

+Without losing the current functionality.
 Please write only programming code.
 Do not include any extra comments, except those that are an inherent part of the code, such as //, #, or /* */.

 Ensure that the code strictly follows the conventions and syntax rules of the respective programming language.
 For example: